 I invite you to submit an application to participate in the summer institute, “America's Reconstruction: The Untold Story,” for K-12 teachers.
-Supported by the National Endowment for the Humanities, hosted by the University of South Carolina Beaufort in partnership with the City of Beaufort, the University of South Carolina College of Education, the Beaufort Museum, and the historic Penn Center, and held at the Historic Beaufort campus of the University of South Carolina Beaufort (USCB) July 8-28, 2018, this institute will offer an engaging summer institute on the historical dimensions and significance of the Reconstruction in the Lowcountry and United States for 25 educators from across the country.
+Supported by the National Endowment for the Humanities, hosted by the University of South Carolina Beaufort in partnership with the City of Beaufort, and held at the Historic Beaufort campus of the University of South Carolina Beaufort (USCB) July 8-28, 2018, this institute will offer an engaging summer institute on the historical dimensions and significance of the Reconstruction in the Lowcountry and United States for 25 educators from across the country.

 The Reconstruction Era was literally a period of rebuilding—it entailed the reshaping of the ideologies of the defeated Old South and the physical re-construction of the region so desolated by the ravages of war, and, as a nation, developing policies that thoroughly remade and modernized America and laid the foundation for the "Second Reconstruction"—the Civil Rights Movements of the 1950s and 60s.
 The ending of slavery not only brought freedom to African Americans but also inaugurated a complex reshaping of fundamental American institutions including the lawmaking process, family structure, church organization, and the very definition of American citizenship itself.